Operations>Bakersfield Police Department K-9 Unit

 dog's amazing olfactory (sense of smell) capability.

-When the remarkable sense is coupled with the dog's
+When this remarkable sense is coupled with the dog's

 strong play and hunting drives, the dogs are taught to associate